Isaac-Ayanda/Automate-Infrastructure-With-IaC-Using-Terraform-Pt-4/project19.md

 ![bastion instance](images/bastion2.png)
 ![clone repo to bastion instance](images/bastion4.png)

-- Since ansible needs to obtain ip addresses of each of the instances form the aws console then configure secrete environment variables on the bastion instance.
-Apply best practice by creating a Role and attached it an "IAMReadOnlyAccess" policy.
+- Since ansible needs to obtain ip addresses of each of the instances form the aws console then the bastion instance would need access to secrete environment variables.
+Applying best practice requires creating and using a Role that is attached to an "IAMReadOnlyAccess" policy.
 `````
-Run aws configure and add Access Key and Secrete Key
+Create a Role with IAMReadOnlyAccess policy then directly attach it to bastion instance at aws console by clicking "Modify IAM role" under "Security" under the Actions main menu
 `````
  - Then confirm that bastion host can connect to aws.